U.S. President To Mark Bastille Day In Paris

 According to a recent study by the Pew Research Center, only 14 percent of French citizens have confidence in Trump's ability "to do the right thing in world affairs."

-The French trip comes less than a week after Trump returned from the Group of 20 summit in Hamburg, Germany, and at a time when his administration has been rocked by revelations of contacts during the 2016 presidential campaign between Trump surrogates and Russians allegedly seeking to influence the election.
+The French trip comes less than a week after Trump returned from the Group of 20 summit in Hamburg, Germany.

 With reporting by the Financial Times